-Liquidity risk is the risk on the IWK's ability to convert financial assets to cash in order to meet financial liabilities.
-The IWK has contractual obligations and financial liabilities and, therefore, is exposed to liquidity risk.
-The IWK monitors its liquidity risk through extensive budgeting and forecasting, and by matching its long-term financing arrangements with its cash flow needs.
+Liquidity risk is the risk on IWK Health's ability to convert financial assets to cash in order to meet its financial liabilities.
+IWK Health has contractual obligations and financial liabilities and, therefore, is exposed to liquidity risk.
+IWK Health monitors its liquidity risk through extensive budgeting and forecasting, and by matching its long-term financing arrangements with its cash flow needs.

-Foreign exchange risk
+Foreign currency risk

-The IWK's operating results and financial positions are reported in Canadian dollars.
-Some of the IWK's financial instruments and transactions are denominated in currencies other than Canadian dollar, and therefore, its operations are subject to currency transaction and translation risks.
+IWK Health's operating results and financial positions are reported in Canadian dollars.
+Some of IWK Health's financial instruments and transactions are denominated in currencies other than Canadian dollar, and therefore, its operations are subject to currency transaction and translation risks.
 Currency risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in the foreign exchange rates.

-The IWK occasionally makes payments denominated in foreign currencies.
+IWK Health occasionally makes payments denominated in foreign currencies.
 Most of these foreign transactions are in US dollars with vendors located in the USA.
-Foreign currency is acquired in Canadian dollars at the spot rate in the amounts necessary to cover the foreign currency amount.
+Foreign currency is acquired using Canadian dollars at the spot rate in the amounts necessary to cover the foreign currency obligation.